Dudiello/AirConnect/README.md

 You should start to see lots of log messages on screen.
 Using your iOS/Mac/iTunes/Airfoil/other client, you should now see new AirPlay devices and can try to play audio to them.

-If it works, type `exit`, which terminates the executable, and then, on non-Windows/MacOS machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
-You can also start it automatically using any startup script or a a Linux service as explained below.
+If it works, type `exit`, which terminates the [executable], and then, on non-Windows/MacOS machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
+You can also start it automatically using any startup script or a Linux service as explained below.
+On MacOS, you must either leave the terminal window open or make the [executable] run as a background process by typing `./[executable] -Z &`.
+On Windows, leave the terminal window open or find a way to launch the [executable] as a schedule task at startup (there are other options, Google is your best friend here)

+<strong>if you terminate the [executable] and don't use any of the above options to leave it running, then the AirPlay targets will immediately disappear</strong>

 Nothing else should be required, no library or anything to install.

 ## Common information: